About Programs Investing in Change Communities

 NPR's etown award

-Whitney Smith, GFC Founder and Co-CEO, was awarded an e-chievement award by the NPR show, etown, for her role in founding GFC.
+Whitney Smith, GFC Founder and CEO, was awarded an e-chievement award by the NPR show, etown, for her role in founding GFC.
 The show recognizes "people around the country who've found positive solutions to challenges in their communities."
 You go Whitney!
 The show aired the week of 8/22/06.

 GFC Goes to Harvard

-"The HBS professors were truly the finest 'teachers' we have ever experienced," Niko says.
+"The HBS professors were truly the finest 'teachers' we have ever experienced," Niko said.
 "We challenged our own mission, vision, evaluation, and strategy.
-We pushed our own thought process further then we have ever had the time or support to before.
-The outcome?
-Of course, the learning is integrated into our daily actions but we actually flew an Executive Director candidate out to our dorms in Harvard after a particularly stimulating session on attitude versus aptitude and have since brought her on as our shining new star in Phoenix!
+We pushed our own thought process further then we have ever had the time or support to before" The outcome?
+"Of course, the learning is integrated into our daily actions but we actually flew an Executive Director candidate out to our dorms in Harvard after a particularly stimulating session on attitude versus aptitude and have since brought her on as our shining new star in Phoenix!
 We imagine the impact to continue to reveal itself and in the meantime, we will miss dorm life and all-nighters."

 Shop